mixxxdj/mixxx/source/chapters/user_interface.rst

   the audio.

 **Kill Switches**

-  .. versionchanged:: 1.11 Latch mode added

   The small boxes next to each EQ knob are called :term:`kills <kill switch>`.
   Hold these buttons to fully remove that frequency range.
 Short click on the buttons for latching.
 When in Latch mode, click again to restore the frequency range.
 If the Kill switches do not work as expected, check the high/low shelf EQ settings in the preferences.

-.. seealso:: You can customize the EQ settings in
+.. seealso:: You can customize the EQ settings in :menuselection:`Preferences
-             :menuselection:`Preferences --> Equalizer`.
+             --> Equalizer`.

 .. _interface-crossfader: